 forwards packets (copy operations)

-A tap device is still used to communicate the guest instance with the host, but the virtio dataplane is managed by vhost handler and is no more processed by the hypervisor.

-Guest instances is no more stopped (context switch with a VMEXIT) at each VirtIO packet transfer.
-New virtio vhost-net packet processing backend is completely transparent to the guest who still uses the standard virtio interface.
+A tap device is still used to communicate the guest instance with the host, but the Virtio dataplane is managed by the vhost handler and is no more processed by the hypervisor (see Figure 2.6).
+Guest instances are not stopped anymore (context switch with a VMEXIT) at each VirtIO packet transfer.
+New Virtio vhost-net packet processing backend is completely transparent to the guest who still uses the standard Virtio interface.